saikalyancb-06/MERN_IIITB/collaboration/README.md

 # Collaboration UI

-This Vite/React client powers the phase-1 Idea Planner experience—creating private rooms with 5-letter keys and letting participants join instantly.
+This Vite/React client powers the phase-1 Idea Planner experience—creating private rooms with 5-letter keys, routing collaborators into `/rooms/:code`, and mirroring MongoDB change streams so hosts can manage participants in real time.

 ## Env